h3abionet/h3agwas/README.md

 # 3. Quick start example

-This section shows a simple run of the `plink-qc.nf` pipeline that should run out of the box if you have installed the software or Docker.
+This section shows a simple run of the `qc.nf` pipeline that should run out of the box if you have installed the software or Docker.
 More details and general configuration will be shown later.